 Whenever someone asks me a geology question – this typically only happens when we are on a weekend camping trip or something similar – they almost invariably interrupt my explanation at some opportune point and ask if what I am telling them is related to “the glaciers”.
 In most cases what we are discussing is not even remotely associated with glaciation.

 I understand the connection.
-The first nip of real autumn in the air stirs something in some little cro-magnon recess of our northern cultural memories and there is a connection to our ancestors.
+The first nip of real autumn in the air stirs something in some little recess of our northern cultural memories and we feel a connection to our ancestors.
 I think it is one of the reasons most of the global warming alarmists live in high latitude areas – you don’t hear many people from the tropics screaming about the loss of polar ice – except to get money from some global warming based scheme (I’ll explore the Maldives a little below).
-Eur-Asians are evolved varieties of the human species with a circadian link to a seasonal way of life.
+Eur-Asians are varieties of the human species with an evolved circadian link to a seasonal way of life.
 It is the rare person who chucks northern life with all its harshness and wild temperature and precipitation swings, to move to more moderate climate in a lower latitude.
 Retirees don’t count – these are people whose testosterone and estrogen productions have waned which seems to make them more reasonable specimens of our ilk and suppresses the relentless, mindless drive that keeps the rest of us soldiering on in the face of the harshest of conditions for at least half of each of our few years on Earth.

 Now those countries all have severe winters with comparatively shortened growing seasons (Greenland has NO growing season now).
 But tell them that things might warm up a bit and they let out a collective yelp of fear and alarm you can hear at land’s end.
 I can think of no better reason than we northerners are clinging to some sort of suppressed, ice-age cultural remnant, and we retain a sort of perverse fascination with freezing.